realdatadriven/etlx/README.md

 - **Config Parsing from Markdown**:
   - Supports YAML, TOML, and JSON metadata blocks.
-  - Automatically parses and structures Markdown configuration into a nested Go map.
+  - Automatically parses and structures Markdown configuration into a nested data structure.

 - **ETL Execution**:
   - Handles extract, transform, and load processes using a modular design.